fishslot/video_loopback_for_webui/README.md

 The weights do not need to be added up to 1, and normalization will be automatically performed internally.
 If the `temporal_superimpose_alpha_list` is empty or only has a single number, it means that this function is not enabled.

+In fact, i found that `video_post_process_method` is more useful than temporal blend.

 ## Schedule

 Using Python syntax, input the expression, and the available variables are: image_i representing the number of the current processed image,